By using Replypad, you agree to our Cookie Policy.

 • Send an auto-response message when a message arrives at support@123computer.com with the response: “we will assist you shortly”.

-• Add Follower ‘Dan’ if Subject contains “Urgent”
+• Add follower ‘Dan’ if Subject contains “Urgent”

 • and so on…